Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 ![Login to Azure](/media/azure_login_reg.png "Login to Azure")

 Once the cluster is registered, you can see the ConnectionStatus and LastConnected time, which is usually within the last day unless the cluster is temporarily disconnected from the Internet.
 An Azure Stack HCI cluster can operate fully offline for up to 30 consecutive days.

-you'll need the subscription ID of the Azure subscription you wish to use.

 Next Steps